redrickoshea/prac06/README.md

 You will also need to run names.sql, which is available on Blackboard.
 The instructions for MariaDB will also describe how to do this.

+Install the MariaDB JDBC Driver in this project by opening Project Structure -> Libraries -> New Project Library (+ button).
+Then search for org.mariadb.jdbc:mariadb-java-client and install the latest version.
-The MySQL JDBC driver (MySQL Connector/J) is available from [http://dev.mysql.com/downloads/connector/](http://dev.mysql.com/downloads/connector/), along with connectors for other programming languages.
-For convenience, we have included and linked an old version that works with MariaDB.
+Alternatively, the MySQL JDBC driver (MySQL Connector/J) is available from [http://dev.mysql.com/downloads/connector/](http://dev.mysql.com/downloads/connector/), along with connectors for other programming languages.

 ## Exercise – Getting started with the Lecture Examples